Valencia Marathon: History

+In 2023, Sisay Lemma of Ethiopia broke the course record with a time of 2:01:48.
+The previous record was held by Kelvin Kiptum of Kenya.

 Course

 The marathon runs on roughly a loop course that begins at Pont de Montolivet and ends next to the nearby Museu de les Ciències Príncipe Felipe.

 The course for the elite-only races in 2020 during the coronavirus pandemic used a modified version of the Valencia Half Marathon course, with marathon runners running two laps.